Natural Forest Management

 SFM for biodiversity conservation

-Half to two thirds of global terrestrial biodiversity is found in forests (Raven, 1988), the majority in tropical forests (which contains 50-90 percent of the world's species, WRI, 1992).
+Half to two-thirds of global terrestrial biodiversity is found in forests (Raven, 1988), the majority in tropical forests (which contains 50–90 percent of the world's species, WRI, 1992).
 Biodiversity underpins forest environmental services, productivity and resilience.
 Ecological processes such as tree growth, carbon sequestration, pollination, seed dispersal and nutrient recycling depend on biodiversity, which is also fundamental to food security and nutrition.
-Maintaining the resilience of forest ecosystems is therefore a critical element in planning and implementing SFM independently from the type of forestry that is practiced.
+Maintaining the resilience of forest ecosystems is therefore a critical element in planning and implementing SFM independently from the type of forestry that is practised.

 Forest biodiversity is decreasing in some areas due to forest loss, degradation and fragmentation.
 It is necessary to reduce pressures on forests, restore ecosystems, use biological resources sustainably, and share the benefits arising from the use of genetic resources in a fair and equitable manner.
 Only a relatively small part of the biodiversity of tropical forests is known, which is a constraint on conservation efforts.

 Biodiversity conservation should be practiced in all types of forests, whether they are managed for production, protection or other purposes.
 There is a need to ensure that adequate areas of forest representing the full suite of forest types are managed specifically for biodiversity conservation (“protection forest”); such management is part of the suite of SFM approaches.
 In areas in which wood harvesting may take place (“production forest”), SFM should ensure that genetic resources, including vulnerable, threatened and endangered species, as well as the diversity of ecosystems, are maintained.
+An adaptive management with controlled disturbances also benefit wild pollinators, which depend heavily on forest habitats and play a vital role in the reproduction process of most flowering plants.

 Related topics and programmes

-Red deer (Cervus elaphus) in a forest. - © Andrew WakefieldBiodiversity conservation set-asides may be needed in production forests to protect high-conservation-value forests, and the SFM regime should take into account the impacts of silvicultural practices on biodiversity, employ reduced impact harvesting methods, and ensure adequate regeneration after wood harvesting.
+Red deer (Cervus elaphus) in a forest. ©Andrew WakefieldBiodiversity conservation set-asides may be needed in production forests to protect high-conservation-value forests, and the SFM regime should take into account the impacts of silvicultural practices on biodiversity, employ reduced impact harvesting methods, and ensure adequate regeneration after wood harvesting.
 Both production and protection forests should be protected against wildfire, pests, alien invasive species, encroachment and illegal activities as part of SFM.
 Biodiversity conservation also requires landscape-level measures, often going beyond the limits of an FMU and requiring cooperative intersectoral efforts to establish ecological corridors, reduce the fragmentation of habitats, and conserve high-conservation-value forests.
 Specific SFM measures are also needed in buffer zones around protected areas.

-The Committee on Forestry (COFO), at its 24th session, supported FAO’s initiative to serve as a Biodiversity Mainstreaming Platform covering forestry, fisheries and agriculture, in an integrated manner, and recognized that the implementation of sustainable forest management is important for mainstreaming biodiversity in forestry.
+The Committee on Forestry (COFO), in its 24th session, supported FAO’s initiative to serve as a Biodiversity Mainstreaming Platform covering forestry, fisheries and agriculture, in an integrated manner, and recognized that the implementation of sustainable forest management is important for mainstreaming biodiversity in forestry.
 The draft version of FAO Strategy on Biodiversity Mainstreaming across Agricultural Sectors proposes four overarching goals: the sustainable use of biodiversity through landscapes and ecosystem approaches; conserve, enhance and restore biodiversity and ensure the continued provision of ecosystem services; promote sustainable food and agricultural systems that integrate biodiversity considerations throughout value chains; and enhance the contribution of biodiversity, and associated indigenous and local knowledge, to food security and nutrition, ending poverty and safeguarding resilience livelihoods.